jzxr/TraceTogether/README.md

 ### Python CLI

 - The program can be run by executing main.py
   - Two inputs are needed from User: SG Phone No without country code.
-Date in 13/2/2021 Format.
+Date in 13/2/2021 Format

 ### Web Ui